cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 This PSU is designed to be used with Fischer Elektronic heatsinks, but any heatsink below the following will meet disipation requirements up to 1.5 amps.

-My preference are these clip-type heatsinks that can be used by both regulators:
+My preference are these clip-type heatsinks that can be used as a joint heatsink by both regulators:

 - [SK 574/37,5 SA](https://uk.rs-online.com/web/p/heatsinks/7226906/) - Shorter but extends beyond PCB footprint
 - [SK 575/50 SA](https://uk.rs-online.com/web/p/heatsinks/7226864/)   - Taller but fits within the PCB footprint